rodocite/ethereum-playground/README.md

 # Ethereum Playground
-I set this project up to explore Ethereum.
+This repo explores Ethereum.
 There are several toy projects within this repo that play with data queried from the blockchain.

 # Projects